Temporary out-of-care arrangements

 Care providers may receive monthly payments to contribute to the child's care.

-Financial support: The provincial government will provide monthly financial support for the child or teen’s care.
-Effective July 1, 2023, the financial support is as follows:
+The provincial government may provide monthly financial support for the child or youth’s care.
+Effective July 1, 2025, the financial support is as follows:

 Age 11 and under